Counter-Strike 2 is one of the world’s most customizable games. You can change many settings on the CS2 search console.

 4. Type in ‘+exec autoexec.cfg’ and click on ‘OK”.

-Best CSGO Autoexec Configuration
+Best CS2 Autoexec Configuration

 1. Moves the gun model closer to approximate CSS positioning: